 Trait 5 | Neuroticism

 Introverts are more sensitive to external stimuli and working in large, collaborative groups can be tiring for them.
-So why not provide a few smaller acoustic meeting rooms or areas in the open workspace?
+So why not provide a few private meeting rooms or closed workstations?
 Look for ways to optimize and control sound with acoustic panels, ceilings and/or partitions.
-By facilitating a variety of spaces, introverted workers can look for private workplaces.
+Having access to a variety of spaces, introverted workers can get extra privacy when they need it.

 Since the agreeable type likes to engage the interests of their colleagues, an open workspace also works well for them, encouraging collaborations.
 In the office design you may think of idea banks, spaces for casual meetings and — especially for brainstorm sessions - inspiration boards.

 Conscientious types appear to be more aware of their personal space than others.
-For these workers, a silent workspace is required.
-Especially when work demands uninterrupted focus, there should be an option to withdraw.
-This also applies to the introverted type, as they are motivated by spending time alone.
-Think of privacy screens, nooks and sheltered cubes in the office design!
+Hot desking is unlikely to work for them.
+For these workers, a personal, somehow isolated workspace might be a necessity.
+Especially when work demands uninterrupted focus, there should be an option to screen off the distractions - workplace dividers or privacy furniture would be a good solution.